Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 - **It helps you get [permanent residence](/glossary/Niederlassungserlaubnis)**
     Before you apply for [permanent residence](/glossary/Niederlassungserlaubnis), you must pay [public pension insurance](/glossary/gesetzliche%20Krankenversicherung) for 60 months.
 The KSK makes public pension insurance more affordable for freelancers.
 - **It's usually free**
-    If you earn less than {{GKV_HÖCHSTBEITRAG_MIN_INCOME|cur}}€ per year, the KSK does not cost more money.
+    If you earn less than {{GKV_MAX_INCOME|cur}}€ per year, the KSK does not cost more money.
 If you earn more, [it can cost a little more](/guides/ksk-kuenstlersozialkasse#how-much-does-it-cost) - up to 175€ per month - but it's still a really good deal.

 ### Disadvantages